five-over-four/color_steganographer/README.md

 Decode such a message from `encoded.png` with the command `python stegano.py encoded.png -d`.
 If the encoded message is very long, it's recommended you pipe the result into a file with the `>` operator; `python stegano.py encoded.png -d > target.txt`.

-If you do not know whether a message has been hidden in the image using this tool, use the `-c` or `--check` flag.
-Simply run `python stegano.py image.png -c`.

 ## Encoding tweaks
 To use more bits of each colour for the message, use the `-b` or `--bitlevel` flag, with numbers 1-8, 1 being the least bits (most discreet) and 8 being the most extreme (0 bits for colour information!).
 To skip all but every Nth pixel (up -> down, then left -> right), use the `-s` or `--skipping` flag.